DreymaR/BigBagKbdTrixPKL/Layouts/Gallium/README.md

 Galliard
 --------
-- For my own uses, I wanted a mod variant with traditional symbol/punctuation placements.
+- Out of interest, I wanted to make a mod variant with traditional symbol/punctuation placements.
-- Thus, I made a "Galliard" variant with sym key placements like, e.g., Colemak-CAWS.
+- Thus came about the "Galliard" variant that's easily ergo modified like, e.g., Colemak-CAWS.
+- In this variant, I also kept the Q-X arrangement, as discussed above.
 - The name is a play on "Gallium", but it's also a Renaissance dance.
 "Galliard" means "brisk, lively".
 <br>

 - It's easier to learn for someone coming from QWERTY, Colemak, or other layouts that leave sym keys alone.
 - In this capacity, it can be a stepping-stone to full Gallium!
 Learn Galliard first, then decide whether to proceed.
 - This incurs some worse punctuation bigrams.
-Since I use my [CoDeKey][CoDeKy] for most punctuation, I don't care.
+Since I use my thumb [CoDeKey][CoDeKy] for most punctuation, I don't care.
 <br>

 - The `O'` bigram is better this way, but the more common `I'` bigram is worse.
 Using a CoDeKey solves that.